bodywork-ml/bodywork-core/README.md

 ## Key Features

 * **continuously deploy** - batch jobs, model-scoring services as well as complex ML pipelines, using pre-built [Bodywork containers](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) to orchestrate end-to-end machine learning workflows.
-* **resilient deployments** - Bodywork handles automatic retires for batch jobs and for service deployments it will manage automatic roll-backs without any downtime.
+* **resilient deployments** - Bodywork handles automatic retires for batch jobs and automatic roll-backs for service deployments, without any downtime.
-* **horizontal scaling** - Bodywork can back your service endpoints with multiple container replicas to handle high volumes of traffic.
+* **horizontal scaling** - Bodywork can back your service endpoints with as many container replicas as you need to handle your API traffic volumes.
 * **no new APIs to learn** - Bodywork does not require you to re-write your machine learning projects to conform to our view of how your codebase should be engineered.
-All you need to do is provide executable Python modules for starting services and running batch jobs.
+All you need to do is provide executable Python modules for starting service applications and running batch jobs.
 * **no cloud platform lock-in** - Bodywork deploys to Kubernetes clusters, which are available as managed services from all major cloud providers.
 Kubernetes is indifferent to where it is running, so changing cloud provider is as easy as pointing to a different cluster.
 * **written in Python** - the native language of machine learning and data science, so your team can have full visibility of what Bodywork is doing and how.
 * **open-source** - Bodywork is built and maintained by machine learning engineers, for machine learning engineers, who are committed to keeping it 100% open-source.